pallets-eco/flask-social/docs/index.rst

 See the Flask documentation on signals for information on how to use these signals in your code.

-.. data:: social_connection_created
+.. data:: connection_created

-   Sent when a user successfully authorizes a connection with a service provider.
-In addition to the app (which is the sender), it is passed `user`, which is the local user and `connection` which is the connection that was created
+   Sent when a user successfully authorizes a connection with a provider provider.
+In addition to the app (which is the sender), it is passed `user`, which is the current user and `connection` which is the connection that was created

+.. data:: connection_failed

+    Sent when a user attempts to authorize a connection with a provider but it fails because it already exists.
+In addition to the app (which is the sender), it is passed `user`, which is the current user

+.. data:: connection_removed

+    Sent when a user removes a connection to a provider.
+In addition to the app (which is the sender), it is passed `user`, which is the current user and `provider_id` which is the ID of the provider that was removed

-.. data:: social_login_failed
+.. data:: login_failed

    Sent when a login attempt via a provider fails.
-In addition to the app (which is the sender), it is passed `provider_id` which is the service provider ID, and `oauth_response` which is the response returned by the provider
+In addition to the app (which is the sender), it is passed `provider` which is the service provider, and `oauth_response` which is the response returned by the provider

+.. data:: login_completed

+   Sent when a login attempt via a provider fails.
+In addition to the app (which is the sender), it is passed `provider` which is the service provider, and `user` which is the current user

 Changelog